robinoosterik2/Global-QF-list/README.md

 1. Add the new framework to the `data/` directory
 2. Link official sources (e.g., UNESCO, CEDEFOP, SCQF, etc.) in the `sources/` directory
+3. Update the `list.md` file
-3. Submit a pull request
+4. Submit a pull request

 ## 📬 Contact